Improve IBD Care: Add a Dietitian and Psychologist

 - What treatment approaches do you think would be best for my current state of health?

 The answers a provider gives can provide insight into whether you would like to pursue treatment.
-Even if they are not very familiar with IBD, a compassionate specialist that can articulate a desirable treatment plan could potentially be a good fit!
+Even if they are not very familiar with IBD, a compassionate specialist may be able to help you find a treatment plan that is a good fit!

 Locating a GI mental health provider